wittman26/nodejs_backapp/README.md

 # Introduction

-This project contains a bakcend application in the NodeJs.
+This project contains a bakcend application in NodeJs technology.

 # Getting Started